travis-ci/docs-travis-ci-com/user/reference/trusty.md

 This is enabled for both public and private repositories.

-If you'd like to know more about the pros, cons, and current state of using Trusty, including details specific to container-based, read on &nbsp...
+If you'd like to know more about the pros, cons, and current state of using Trusty, including details specific to container-based, read on&nbsp;...

 ## Fully-virtualized via `sudo: required`